 Preventing False Alarms

 Once you have your alarm system installed, it’s important to make sure it’s not going to cause any false alarms.
-In 2014, Richmond police responded to more than 35,000 calls, of which .
+In 2014, Richmond police responded to more than 35,000 calls, of which nearly 3,000 were false alarms.
 And that’s a problem because it wastes time and money that could be spent responding to actual emergencies.

 In an attempt to reduce the number of false alarms, Richmond now requires all homes and businesses with security systems to obtain a permit.
-All you need to do is .
+All you need to do is fill out a form online.
 It doesn’t cost a thing.
 (Registered alarm owners can also renew their permits here.)

 But if your system keeps sending false alarm signals, that’s another story.
-Your first two false alarms won’t cost you anything, but a third false alarm within a 180-day period and any more beyond that will cost $100 per incident.
+Your first two false alarms won’t cost you anything, but a third false alarm within a 180-day period will earn you a $50 fine and any more beyond that will cost $100 per incident.

 Thankfully, preventing false alarms isn’t difficult.
 Make sure you regularly replace the batteries in your sensors and secure all doors and windows before arming the system.
 Otherwise, a little bit of wind might cause them to open and trip a sensor.
 Check out our guide below for a complete list of things you can do to prevent false alarms.